Made possible with funding from:

 Fort Worth Lynching Tour: Honoring the Memory of Mr. Fred Rouse

 is a group bike and car tour to the sites associated with the lynching of Mr. Fred Rouse in Fort Worth, TX, on December 11, 1921.
-The tour is accompanied by a downloadable, augmented reality app that can be used in each of the five sites to better understand the story of Mr. Rouse’s murder
+The tour is accompanied by a downloadable, augmented reality app that can be used in each of the five sites to better understand the story of the murder of Mr. Rouse

 at the hands of a White mob.

 The goal of the tour is to generate community healing through

 memorial activism.
 Fort Worth Lynching Tour: Honoring the